 - Meet financial eligibility criteria based upon household income and size.

-People with myasthenia gravis can get help paying for out-of-pocket costs associated with their prescription medication and, new in 2025, their insurance premiums.
+People with myasthenia gravis – and other conditions – can get help paying for out-of-pocket costs associated with their medical care.

 Accessia Health